thinksolv/thinksolv-careers/roles/graphic-designer-video-editor.md

 ## Selection Process

-Shortlisted candidates will be required to create a two-minute demo video demonstrating one of our applications (Merge Docs Pro, Docs to Markdown Pro, or Docs to PDF Pro).
+Shortlisted candidates will be required to create a two-minute demo video demonstrating any application of your choice .
 This will be used to evaluate editing style, clarity, and presentation quality.

 ## Benefits